How to make the best pesto with basil, nuts, garlic, and olive oil. Jump to the Easy Basil Pesto Recipe or read on to see our tips for making it.

 We love this homemade pesto recipe and make it often (especially in the summer).
 It’s quick and easy to make.
 Let me show you how to make it plus our tips for making it best.

-Making Our Easy Basil Pesto Recipe
+How to Make Our Easy Basil Pesto

 Pesto is easy.
 Throw garlic, nuts, and fresh basil into a food processor then drizzle in olive oil until you have a sauce.